 The responsibility of providing income in retirement is increasingly falling on individuals.
-While some of us might still benefit from defined-benefit pensions promising a known level of income, most of us will have to rely on saving and investing wisely.
+While some of us might still be able to rely on a known level of income from defined-benefit workplace pensions, most of us will have to rely on investments and personal savings.

-At the same time, better medical care and new drugs may extend life expectancy in the future.
-Your retirement may last half as long as your whole career, or longer.
-So it is important to think about your goals for this portion of your life and how you’ll build up savings for retirement.
+At the same time, better medical care could extend life expectancy in the future.
+Your retirement may last half as long as your whole career, or possibly longer.
+So it is important to think about your goals for this portion of your life and how you’ll save for retirement.

 How to save for retirement

-1. Work out how much you need to retire
+1. Work out how much you need in retirement

 The first thing to determine is your likely level of retirement spending: how much money will you need to retire in the way you want?
 Here it helps to divide between essentials and luxuries, to give yourself a spending ‘band’ that ranges from ‘minimum required’ to ‘ideal situation’.